markcharder/GenomicsTools/README.md

-Perl package used for 'pangenome' (if you like that word) assembly and analysis.
+Perl package used for 'pan genome' (if you like that word) assembly and analysis.

+Contents:
+-	Requirements
+-	Installation
+-	Scripts
+-	Notes on running on slurm cluster

+Requirements:

+	Software			Tested version
+-	Maker2
+-	Coding Quarry			v2.0
+-	Repeat Modeler
+-	Repeat Masker
+-	Tandem Repeat Finder
+-	Samtools			v0.1.19
+-	Genome Analysis Toolkit		v3.7
+-	Picard Tools			v2.9.0
+-	Bed Tools			v2.25.0
+-	Bioperl
+-	Mummer
+-	A5 (assembly pipeline)
+-	Stampy
+-	BWA
+-	Exonerate
+-	Repeat Scout
+-	Bam2Fastq
+-	NSEG
+-	RMBLAST
+-	Repeat Scout
+-	Recon

+Installation:

--	Scripts and modules are generally wrappers for other softwares.
+Scripts and modules are generally wrappers for other softwares.
--	Paths to these softwares can either be specified in config.txt or added to $PATH.
+Paths to these softwares can either be specified in config.txt or added to $PATH.
--	GATK and Picard paths must be specified in the config file.
+GATK and Picard paths must be specified in the config file, bin/config.txt.
--	In order to use CodingQuarry, the QUARRY_PATH variable must also be set in config.txt.
+In order to use CodingQuarry, the QUARRY_PATH variable must also be set in bin/config.txt.

+Not all of these software packages are easy to install or configure.
+Unfortunately this package does not come with an automatic install script.
+Other than this, the package should run straight out of the box.

 Scripts:

 assembly